Washington DC Internship Program

-Through the work of many at CSUF and the support of our alumni network here and in Washington, we have developed relationships with a number of internship offices.
+Through the work of many at Cal State Fullerton and the support of our alumni network here and in Washington, we have developed relationships with a number of internship offices.
 CSU Fullerton students who are interested in exploring these opportunities should contact the Cal State DC office at firstname.lastname@example.org to discuss such opportunities.

 Opportunities in Congressional Offices

 Applications and information about Congressional internships are available at the web pages of each individual member.
-Senate web sites can be found at www.senate.gov and U.S. House web sites can be found at www.house.gov.
-Members of Congress prefer students from their districts but do take students from all over the country, with no party affiliation, and even students from the other party.
-If you have questions about applying contact the internship coordinator for that office or the Cal State DC office.
+Senate web sites can be found at www.senate.gov, and U.S. House web sites can be found at www.house.gov.
+Members of Congress prefer students from their districts but do take students from all over the country.
+If you have questions about applying, contact the internship coordinator for that office or the Cal State DC office.

 Examples of past Internships by College

 Health and Human Development